Fasting for Better Health: A Complete Guide

 Hydration with a twist

-• Added electrolytes: Drinking water is essential to staying hydrated, but in some cases water alone may not be enough.
+• Added electrolytes: Drinking water is essential for staying hydrated, but in some cases water alone may not be enough.
 Consider drinking coconut water or low-sugar sports drinks that are fortified with electrolytes after intense physical activity.

 Listen to your body